 Non-wood manufacturing employment increased from 108 in 1993 to about 250 today.
-Manufacturers include Pacific Cabinets, which employs 50 people making cabinets in Ferdinand; Anderson Aeromotive, whose 35 employees refurbish airplane engines at the county airport in Grangeville; Idaho Sewing for Sports near Grangeville, which employs more than 20 people making custom padding for sports venues; and six machine shops and metal fabricators on the Camas Prairie.
-Advanced Welding & Steel, a Grangeville company that makes iron skeletons for buildings including beams, columns to stairs, and handrails, is classified in the construction industry, so its 80 employees aren't counted in manufacturing.
+Manufacturers include Pacific Cabinets, which employs fifty people making cabinets in Ferdinand; Anderson Aeromotive, whose thirty-five employees refurbish airplane engines at the county airport in Grangeville; Idaho Sewing for Sports near Grangeville, which employs more than twenty people making custom padding for sports venues; and six machine shops and metal fabricators on the Camas Prairie.
+Advanced Welding & Steel, a Grangeville company that makes iron skeletons for buildings including beams, columns to stairs, and handrails, is classified in the construction industry, so its eighty employees are not counted in manufacturing.

 The federal and state government sectors provide 10 percent of the jobs in the county, while they provide 5 percent of U.S. nonfarm payroll jobs.
 The U.S. Forest Service is the county's largest employer, employing more than 360 people in August and an average of 240 throughout the year.
 Twenty years ago, its employment averaged 460.
-The Bureau of Land Management employs nearly 40 people, and the state's minimum-security prison on Cottonwood Butte employs more than 60.
-Other relatively large employers include the Postal Service, Idaho Transportation Department, Idaho Department of Health and Welfare, and Idaho Department of Fish and Game.
+The Bureau of Land Management employs forty people, and the state's minimum-security prison on Cottonwood Butte employs more than sixty.
+Other large employers include the Postal Service, Idaho Transportation Department, Idaho Department of Health and Welfare, and Idaho Department of Fish and Game.
 The decline in Forest Service employment explains the decrease in federal jobs over the last 20 years.

 Idaho County Federal and State Government

-Emp loyers Jobs
+Employers Jobs

 1993 2018 1993 2018

 Federal 26 18 580 316

 State 10 8 133 132